Harold Castro Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

+- Gonsolin makes the start for the Dodgers, his 19th of the season.
+He is 7-4 with a 4.42 ERA and 74 strikeouts in 93 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up four hits.
+- The right-hander's last appearance came on Monday against the San Diego Padres, when he went six innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.